-If you just bought a bicycle or are planning to get one soon, you need to familiarize yourself with biking laws in your state.
+If you just bought a bicycle or are planning to get one soon, you need to familiarize yourself with the biking laws in your state.
 Many states have rules for bicyclists to follow to help ensure their safety on the road.
-This includes following road signs, staying on specific areas of the road, and required safety equipment.
+This includes following road signs, staying on specific areas of the road, and installing required safety equipment.

 Some states have laws about whether or not bicyclists can ride on a sidewalk to protect pedestrians on the sidewalk from being hit by a bicycle.
 Some allow bicyclists to ride on sidewalks in neighborhoods but not in busy business districts, while others do not allow bicyclists on the sidewalk at all.
 Consistent with traffic laws regarding slower vehicles, many states require that bicyclists ride in the far-right lane or a designated bicycle lane.
 Many states do not allow bicyclists to ride on highways or freeways, as fast-moving traffic can create a sharp blast of wind that can knock a bicyclist over.